leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 }
 ```

 Global resolvers have their own NLP model to not have any conflict with the main NLP model which contains skills intents.
-This type of resolvers is classified within a special NLP domain called "system" so Leon can recognize they are a special case somehow.
+This type of resolvers is classified within a special NLP domain called `system` so Leon can recognize they are a special case somehow.

 #### Skill Resolvers